Highly specific and sensitive reagents for antibody drug development assays.

 These inhibitory (Type 1) antibodies are specific for cetuximab and prevent it binding to its target, epidermal growth factor receptor (EGF R), and can therefore be used to detect free drug.
 They are ideal as capture and detection reagents in pharmacokinetic (PK) bridging assays and as a surrogate positive control for an anti-drug antibody (ADA) assay.

-The Type 2 anti-cetuximab antibody does not inhibit the binding of cetuximab to EGFR and can therefore detect total drug – free, partially bound and fully bound.
-This fully human antibody can be used to measure the cetuximab levels in patient sera.
+The non-inhibitory (Type 2) anti-cetuximab antibody does not inhibit the binding of cetuximab to EGF R and can therefore detect total drug – free, partially bound and fully bound.
+This antibody can be used in a PK assay to measure total drug levels in patient sera.

-The recombinant anti-cetuximab antibodies are generated using the HuCAL® antibody library and a modified and improved form of phage display.
-Antibody generation using HuCAL technology results in highly specific and sensitive antibodies that are ideal for PK and PD assays.
-Antibodies are fully human and are therefore appropriate as controls or calibrators for ADA assays, replacing the need for polyclonal sera.
+Our recombinant, monoclonal antibodies are generated using the Human Combinatorial Antibody Library (HuCAL®) and CysDisplay®, a proprietary method of phage display, with guided selection methods to obtain highly targeted reagents.
+The result is highly specific and high affinity antibodies, ideal for development of PK assays.
+These fully human antibodies are also suitable as controls or calibrators for ADA assays.
 The in vitro production of recombinant antibodies means that there is a consistent, secure supply throughout preclinical development and clinical trials, avoiding the need to develop new reagents.

-More information about anti-idiotypic antibodies and their binding types and properties
+More information about anti-idiotypic antibody binding types 1, 2 and 3 and their properties

 PK bridging ELISA